-He began his military career in September of that year, when he enlisted in the militia as a scout under Major Gibson in Winchester, Tennessee, to avenge an Indian attack on Fort Mimms, Alabama.
-On November 3, under Andrew Jackson, Crockett participated in the retributive massacre of the Indian town of Tallussahatchee.
+He began his military career in September of that year, when he enlisted in the militia as a scout under Maj.
+Gibson in Winchester, Tennessee, to avenge an Indian attack on Fort Mims, Alabama.
+On November 3, under Andrew Jackson, Crockett participated in the retributive massacre of the Indian town of Tallushatchee.
 He returned home when his ninety-day enlistment for the Creek Indian War expired on the day before Christmas, and reenlisted on September 28, 1814, as a third sergeant in Capt.
 John Cowan's company.
 He arrived on November 7, the day after Jackson took Pensacola, and spent his time trying to ferret out the British-trained Indians from the Florida swamps.
 After his discharge in 1815 as a fourth sergeant Crockett arrived home and found himself again a father.
-Polly died the summer after Margaret's birth, although she had been in good health when David returned.
+Polly died in the spring of 1815 from unknown causes.

 On May 21, 1815, Crockett was elected a lieutenant in the Thirty-second Militia regiment of Franklin County.
 Before summer's end he married Elizabeth Patton, a widow with two children (George and Margaret Ann), and he explored Alabama in the fall with an eye towards settlement.
 He nearly died from malaria-was reported dead-and astonished his family with his "resurrection."
 By about September of the next year the Crocketts had moved to the territory soon to become Lawrence County, Tennessee, rather than Alabama.
 They settled at the head of Shoal Creek, and David continued his political and military career.
 He became a justice of the peace on November 17, 1817, a post he resigned in 1819.
 He became the town commissioner of Lawrenceburg before April 1, 1818, and was elected colonel of the Fifty-seventh Militia regiment in the county that same year.